catalyzeio/stratum-docs/initial-setup.md

 ## SSH Keys

-The next thing you'll want todo is setup your SSH key so you can push code to your Catalyze remote repository.
+The next thing you'll want to do is setup your SSH key so you can push code to your Catalyze remote repository.
 Any SSH key uploaded to your Catalyze user account will be available for use with all code services and environments that you have access to.

 First you'll want to create a brand new public key.
 This key should not be shared or used anywhere else.
-The following command should be run with the email you signed up with.
+The following command should be run with the email you signed up with (**Please note:** After creating your new public key you'll need to add it to your ssh agent: `ssh-add KEY_PATH`).

 `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`